SC1DR-OFFICIAL/SC1DR-OFFICIAL/README.md

 🧑‍💻 About me:
-I have a Master's degree in Mathematics and Computer Science, and i am currently a graduate student.
-I have been working in IT as a freelance programmer for 1 year, having worked as a video editor for 3 years before that.
-This experience has allowed me to develop both technical and creative skills, and has taught me to approach problems from an unconventional angle.
+I hold a Master's degree in Mathematics and Computer Science, and am currently a PhD student conducting research on artificial intelligence and computer vision.
+I am also open to working and accepting assignments as a programmer and ML engineer.
 Thanks to my academic background, I have a deep understanding of the mathematical foundations of algorithms and can apply them in practice to solve complex problems.

-Ever since my school years, I have dreamed of creating artificial intelligence, and now, with fundamental knowledge of mathematics, I have been seriously studying AI for a year now.

 ## 🔧 Skills:
 - **AI frameworks**: TensorFlow, Keras, PyTorch, OpenCV